-When your dog's eye becomes infected by bacteria, he needs antibiotics to fight the bacterial infection.
-Because bacterial infection can also cause inflammation in the eye, which is painful and can be damaging to delicate eye structures, an anti inflammatory such as a steroid may also be necessary.
+When your dog's eye becomes infected by bacteria, they need antibiotics to fight the bacterial infection.
+Because bacterial infection can also cause inflammation in the eye, which is painful and can be damaging to delicate eye structures, an anti-inflammatory such as a steroid may also be necessary.
 Several topical, commercial eye medications contain both antibiotics and steroids for this reason.

 If your dog has an inflammation of the eye, such as conjunctivitis (inflammation of the thin membranes on the surface of the eye) or pannus (inflammation and infection of the sclera tissues of the eye), your veterinarian may prescribe medication containing both antibiotics and steroids.

-So now, how do you convince your dog to let you put topical eye medication in his already sensitive and painful eyes?
+How do you convince your dog to let you put topical eye medication in their already sensitive and painful eyes?
 Is there anything, as a pet owner, you should be concerned about before administering medication with both antibiotic and steroids to your dog?
 Read on for more information on how to safely administer eye medication and what you should be concerned about.

 Administering topical eye medication to your dog or cat can be a bit of a challenge, as nobody, including your pet, likes having things dropped into their eye, especially if their eye is hurting them.
 A little patience and technique will be helpful in getting the job done successfully.